marine-debris/marine-debris.github.io/README.md

 ```bash
 python evaluation.py
 ```

+To download the pretrained ResNet model on MARIDA press [here](https://pithos.okeanos.grnet.gr/public/lxh8hL4zvuSKds2BdVnMd2).
+Then, you should put these items in the `multi-label/resnet/trained_models/` folder.

 ## Talks and Papers
 [Kikaki A, Kakogeorgiou I, Mikeli P, Raitsos DE, Karantzalos K. Detecting and Classifying Marine Plastic Debris from high-resolution multispectral satellite data.](https://doi.org/10.5194/egusphere-egu21-15243)